gracielundell/transitionsPractice/README.md

 ##Setup
 To view this webpage and the code behind it, clone this repository.
 Then open it using the text editor of your choice.
 Once opened, drag the <code>index.html</code> tab into the header of your web browser.
 Sit back, and enjoy.
+To view more easily, this page is hosted using GitHub Pages and may be ciewed [here](http://gracielundell.com/transitionsPractice/).
+For the full effect, simultaneously play [this](https://www.youtube.com/watch?v=f77SKdyn-1Y) while viewing the webpage.

 ##Technologies Used
 - HTML